-This notice is for customers of Cardiff Council and citizens of Cardiff.
+This notice is for customers of Foster Wales (c/o Cardiff Council)

 The Council process personal data on a day-to-day basis.
 We hold certain information about you this is known as personal data.
 We are registered with the Information Commissioner’s Office and any information we hold will be processed in line with the principles set out by ICO Regulations, which we must comply with.